tum-ens/urbs/doc/workflow.rst

 .. note::

-    For reference this is how
+    For reference, this is how
     :download:`newsealand.xlsx <newsealand/newsealand.xlsx>` looks for me
     having performed the above steps.